In this guide, I explain how you can make money selling your pictures and what the differences are between microstock and macrostock.

 What is Microstock?

-Microstock agencies accept different files, including photos, stock footage (short videos), audio, and vector files.
+Microstock agencies accept different digital files, including photos, stock footage (short videos), audio, and vector files.
 These files are usually sold with a Royalty-Free (RF) license.

 The most important Microstock agencies are: